leo-leesco/fun/README.md

 ### Coq

 Please install [opam](https://opam.ocaml.org/doc/Install.html) first.
-A recent version is recommended (at the time of writing, 2.1.5).
+A recent version is recommended.
 If you have installed it already, skip this step.

 Then, install OCaml 4.12.0,